saucepan14/TPMSecuredArch/README.md

 Whenever this script run it locks my display manager and then hibernates the computer.

 ## Further reading
-This section will go into more detail about each of the files and how exaclty they work with the system it is not currently filled out yet but I have plans to create largers write ups for each of the files.
+This section will go into more detail about each of the files and how exactly they work with the system it is not currently filled out yet but I have plans to create larger write ups for each of the files.
 It will also includes links to a lot of sources where I got a majority of the code from alone with more helpful reading you can go through if you wish to learn more.
-If you are having trouble getting this setup you can conatact me and I will try to help, however I do not always check github so it might take me a little bit to get back.
-If you wish to help by clearing up anything I said here or by correcting things I may have gotten wrong please contact me so I can make those changes propmtley and avoid confusing and/or misguideing anyone else.
+If you are having trouble getting this setup you can contact me and I will try to help, however I do not always check github so it might take me a little bit to get back.
+If you wish to help by clearing up anything I said here or by correcting things I may have gotten wrong please contact me so I can make those changes promptly and avoid confusing and/or misguiding anyone else.
 There is still a lot more work to be done to this readme and I plan to work on that in another branch.